-- a.
-Class Absences. - 1) General.
+1) General.
 Students must be on time and attend all scheduled classes.
 Students attending the Graduate Course are on active duty / civil service and are receiving full pay and allowances to attend the course as a full time student.
 Consequently, all scheduled sessions of any type are the students' place of duty, unless the session is clearly labeled as "optional."
 Therefore, attendance in class sessions, of any type, is mandatory.
 Students should make appointments outside of classroom hours.
 All missed work and classes must be made up promptly.
 Specific deadlines are set by the Academic Departments for completion and submission of missed work due to long- or short-term absences.
 New deadlines should, accounting for all of the circumstances surrounding the absence, provide the absent student the same amount of total time to complete the work as the student would have had without the absence.
 Students are expected to proactively communicate with the department to coordinate the make-up work and deadline.
 Only the Dean, the Associate Dean for Students, and the Associate Dean for Academics are authorized to excuse absences.
-Students who fail to comply with attendance requirements are reported to the Associate Dean for Students and may be considered for disciplinary action, up to and including, dismissal from the course.
+Students and may be considered for disciplinary action, up to and including, dismissal from the course.